-- Never sneak out; always say "good-bye" before you leave.
+- Always say "good-bye" before you leave.
 This strengthens your child’s trust in you; your child knows you will not disappear without warning.

-- Bring family photos to be laminated and hung on our Family Board.
+- Bring family photos for our Family Board.
 Being able to look at your face during the day helps your child feel connected to you.

-- Be sure to allow a few minutes at departure to let your child “wind down” from the activities of the day and reconnect with you.
-I understand that this may be hard for tired parents, but it makes the transition home easier for your child.
+- Allow a few minutes at departure to let your child “wind down” from the day and reconnect with you.
+I understand this may be hard for tired parents, but it makes the transition home easier for your child.

 Although I care for your child when you are away, you are the most important person in your child’s life.
 Continuing to act as your child’s primary caregiver during arrival and departure eases the transition and reinforces your connection with your child.

-The hours between arrival and departure are jam-packed with fun!
-Our play-based learning features daily activities that enhance self-esteem, nurture the whole child, set the stage for lifelong success, and are tons of fun for the children.
+The hours between arrival and departure are jam-packed with play-based learning that engages the whole child, sets the stage for lifelong success, and is tons of fun.

 An Alternate Arrival Form is required for children who arrive or depart by any means other than in a parent's care.
 Download this and other forms from our Forms page.